AndrasMadiSzabo/prefixbox-company-test-java/test.md

 	- (I looked it up, though.
 Thanks for asking.
 As I see it now is that Comparable is defined within the class to be sorted and it can be used on only one dimension/field while Comparator (which is much cooler) is defined in separate classes based on separate sorting dimensions and I can select the one I need in different situations.)
 - How Iterable and Iterator interface works?
 What methods need to exist in a class that implements them?
 What is their relation to for loops?
 	- Also didn't know.
 But now:
 	- An iterable is a class that implements Iterable (interface) like e.g. List.
 It can be iterated using a for-each loop.
-Iterable hs one method: iterator() that retuns an Iterator.
+Iterable has one method: iterator() that retuns an Iterator.
 Iterator has hasNext() and next() that can be used to process the next item.

 ## Programming tasks